cloudberrydb/bootcamp/101-cbdb-tutorials/queries-and-performance-tuning.md

 Time: 0.627 ms
 ```

-Notice the difference in timing between the single-row SELECT with and without the index.
-The difference would have been much greater for a larger table, since indexes improve performance for queries on large datasets.
-Note that even when an index exists, the optimizer may choose not to use it if another more efficient plan is available.
+Notice the difference in timing between the single-row `SELECT` with and without the index.
+The difference would have been much greater for a larger table, because indexes improve performance for queries on large datasets.
+Note that even when an index exists, the optimizer might choose not to use it if another more efficient plan is available.

 View the following `EXPLAIN` plans to compare plans for some other common types of queries.